Highway-rail grade crossings: 7 Steps for safety

 - Look again.
 Before you move, look again in both directions.

 - Cross tracks with care.
-Signal, watch for a safe gap, pull back onto the road if you used a pull-out lane.
+Signal, watch for a safe gap and pull back onto the road if you used a pull-out lane.
 Use highest gear that will let you cross without shifting.

 - Keep going once you start, even if lights start to flash or gates come down.